matei-tm/f-orm-m8/src/README.md

 Promoted implementations:

-1. [f_orm_m8_sqlite](https://pub.dartlang.org/packages/f_orm_m8_sqlite) - a Sqlite fixture generator with mapping capability out of the box.
+[f_orm_m8_sqlite](https://pub.dartlang.org/packages/f_orm_m8_sqlite) - a Sqlite fixture generator with mapping capability out of the box.
 It is stuffed with a Flutter example project as a showcase for the common use cases covered by **M8**.
 See [sources on github](https://github.com/matei-tm/f-orm-m8-sqlite)

+Promoted toolset:

+[Flutter ORM M8 Generator](https://marketplace.visualstudio.com/items?itemName=matei-tm.f-orm-m8-generator) - VS Code extension to generate models and database adapter based on [f_orm_m8_sqlite](https://pub.dartlang.org/packages/f_orm_m8_sqlite) framework for Flutter application

 ## Introduction